 - Blood tests

 The consumption of opiates can result in many short-term and long-term consequences on your health.
 Each part of the body will be affected in different ways.

-Brain — Since opiates induce sleep, many people will experience sleepiness during the day.
+Brain — What are opiate drugs effects on the brain?
+Since opiates induce sleep, many people will experience sleepiness during the day.
 Drowsiness, slipping in and out of consciousness, and sedation are all effects that opiates have on the brain.
 Painkillers also increase an individual’s risk of developing depression.

 Nervous System — With a long-term use of opiate drugs, the nervous system may become affected.
 Hyperalgesia, or a syndrome where individuals feel increased sensitivity to pain, can come as a result of opiate use.
 Painkillers can also slow movements and result in a lack of coordination.

 Respiratory System — Opiate drugs slow down a person’s breathing, so respiratory problems such as respiratory depression may arise.
 These breathing problems can relieve the body of getting enough oxygen, so this effect can result in death.

 Digestive System — Painkillers slow all of the muscles in the digestive system, so constipation can occur as a result.
 When correlated with opiate usage, chronic constipation can lead to other serious digestive system problems such as small bowel obstruction.
 Nausea and vomiting are also a result of opiate use.

 Liver — Many opiates contain acetaminophen, which can cause liver damage and/or acetaminophen toxicity.
 Many opiate users also consume alcohol and the combination of the two substances make it even harder on the liver.